 - Establishing Character Moment:

-- The very first thing we see Frollo do is murder an innocent woman and attempt to drown her defenseless child, only to concede because of the words of the archbishop.
+- The very first thing we see Frollo do is murder an innocent woman and attempts to drown her defenseless child, then to defend his actions as righteous.

 - Everyone Hates Mimes: Victor has to stop Hugo from spitting on one during the Feast of Fools (although it's more to console Quasi than to protect the mime).